 When the URL does not fit entirely on one line, break it into two or more lines without adding a hyphen or other punctuation mark.

-There is no need to italicize or underline URLs when they appear in text.
-(The underline should only be used on the actual websites, to show the user that the text is an active hyperlink.)
+There is no need to italicize or underline URLs when they appear in printed text.
+(The underline on a webpage, generated automatically when you make the words clickable, shows the user that the text is an active hyperlink.)

 Ranking per the magazine's policy, the first reference to this publication should be U.S. News & World Report.
 Note: U.S. News is two words, and is represented by an ampersand symbol, and report is singular.